-The 1998B Notes are being issued to finance a portion of the costs of construction of the CA/T Project.
+The 2000A Notes are being issued to finance a portion of the costs of construction of the CA/T Project.
 The CA/T Project involves the depression of a portion of Interstate 93 in downtown Boston (the Central Artery), which is now an elevated highway, and the construction of a new tunnel under Boston harbor (the Ted Williams Tunnel) to link the Boston terminus of the Massachusetts turnpike (Interstate 90) to Logan International Airport and points north.

-The proceeds of the 1998B Notes (exclusive of accrued interest, if any, which will be deposited in the June 15 Debt Service Account of the Debt Service Fund) are expected to be applied on the date of issue of the 1998B Notes in the estimated amounts as follows (rounded to the nearest dollar):
+The proceeds of the 2000A Notes (exclusive of accrued interest, if any, which will be deposited in the June 15 Debt Service Account of the Debt Service Fund) are expected to be applied on the date of issue of the 2000A Notes in the estimated amounts as follows (rounded to the nearest dollar):

-Sources of Funds:

-Principal amount of 1998B Notes \$321,720,000.00

-Uses of Funds:

-Deposit to the Project Fund for CA/T Project costs \$319,433,776.30

-Costs of issuance 185,000.00

-Original issue discount 403,667.30

-Underwriters' discount

-TOTAL \$321,720,000.00
+Sources of Funds: - 19- - 19- Principal amount of 2000A Notes Net Original Issue Premium \$ 577,605,000 TOTAL \$ 603,237 , 930 Uses of Funds: which which have been a state of the state X2 Deposit to the Project Fund for CA/T Project costs Bond Insurance Premium Underwriters' discount \$ 600,008,884 198,470 3.030,576 TOTAL \$ 603,237,930

-Commonwealth projections of cash flows required to complete the CA/T Project on schedule in SFY 2005 assume that the CA/T Project will require total expenditures of \$11.7 billion and that insurance reimbursements and proceeds from real estate dispositions related to the project will be received after project completion.
-The amount required for SFY 1999 through SFY 2005 is estimated to be approximately \$5.4 billion.
-The Note program is expected to provide \$1.5 billion for costs of the CA/T Project, including some prior year expenditures.
-The remaining costs are expected to be funded from a combination of federal highway assistance, Commonwealth general obligation bonds and notes, and contributions from the Massachusetts Turnpike Authority and the Massachusetts Port Authority.
-Repayment of the Notes, including the 1998B Notes, does not depend on the timely or on-budget completion of the CA/T Project.
+Commonwealth projections of cash flows required to complete the CA/T Project on schedule in SFY 2005 assume that the CA/T Project will require total expenditures of \$14.075 billion including contingencies.
+The amount required for SFY 2001 through SFY 2005 is estimated to be approximately \$4.954 billion.
+The Note program is expected to provide \$1.5 billion for costs of the CA/T Project.
+The remaining costs are expected to be funded from a combination of federal highway assistance, Commonwealth general obligation bonds and notes, payments from the Massachusetts Turnpike Authority and the Massachusetts Port Authority and through other available revenues of the Commonwealth, including certain automobile registration and driver's license fees.
+See "COMMONWEALTH PARTICIPATION IN THE PROGRAM - Recent Developments".

-Subject to satisfaction of conditions specified in the Trust Agreement, the Commonwealth may issue Notes (including the 1998A Notes and the 1998B Notes) providing net proceeds of up to \$1.5 billion (and refunding Notes therefor) and maturing not later than June 30, 2015.
+The Commonwealth is authorized under current state law to issue Notes (including the 1998A Notes, the 1998B Notes and the 2000A Notes) providing net proceeds of up to \$1.5 billion (and refunding Notes therefor) and maturing not later than June 30, 2015.
+With the issuance of the 2000A Notes, the Commonwealth has utilized this authorization fully (except for the possibility of refunding Notes).
+The authorized amount of Notes could be increased by future legislation, although no such legislation is pending.
+If such legislation were enacted, then subject to satisfaction of conditions stated in the Trust Agreement, the Commonwealth would be able to issue additional Notes.
+See "COMMONWEALTH PARTICIPATION IN THE PROGRAM - Recent Developments."
 For a discussion of certain conditions precedent to the issuance of additional Notes, see "SOURCES OF PAYMENT AND SECURITY FOR THE NOTES-Limitations on Issuance of Additional Notes."
-The Commonwealth projects that it will issue a total of approximately \$1.5 billion of Notes (including the 1998A Notes and the 1998B Notes but excluding any refunding Notes) periodically over the next four years.
+The Commonwealth does not currently project that it will issue any additional Notes (excluding any refunding Notes).